backupbrew/switchbrew/Setting up Development Environment.md

 # Setup

-Install [devkitA64](http://devkitpro.org/).
+Install [devkitA64](https://devkitpro.org/).
 If it's already installed, update it using sudo (dkp-)pacman -Syu.
 On Windows, there's a [graphical installer](https://github.com/devkitPro/installer/releases/latest).
 On Unix-like platforms such as Linux/macOS, there's [pacman](https://github.com/devkitPro/pacman/releases/latest).

+[devkitPro](https://devkitpro.org) also provides a set of [Docker images](https://hub.docker.com/u/devkitpro/) which come pre-installed with all the portlibs packages.

 ## Windows